sekdiy/FourWireFan/README.md

 Some fans stop at 0% PWM, some continue running at minimum speed, both approaches have their application.

-This Four Wire Fan library provides a spinup condition detection so that your fans can start up either gently or with a [maximum speed spinup](https://en.wiktionary.org/wiki/percussive_maintenance) phase.
+This Four Wire Fan library provides a spinup condition detection so that your fans can start up either gently or with a [full speed](https://en.wiktionary.org/wiki/percussive_maintenance) spinup phase.

 ### Minimum RPM